satyajitmails/ezhil/exampleSite/content/posts/Microservices architectural building blocks and  trends.md

 architecture.

 ![GitHub Logo](/ci_cd_dzone.png)
-Continuous delivery and integration for docker based microservices (source: dzone.com)
+&nbsp; &nbsp; &nbsp; &nbsp;Continuous delivery and integration for docker based microservices (source: dzone.com)

 Jenkins, TeamCity, Circle CI are the most popular open-source software for continuous integration.
 Octopus, Concourse, GoCD are some of the popular choices for continuous deployment.
 GitLab is an interesting take in this space with an end to end offering for CI/CD.